Vahdah Olcott-Bickford: Early life

-Career
+Career and contributions

 Olcott-Bickford moved to New York in 1911 where she began performing and teaching.
 Among her early students were Cornelius Vanderbilt and Bernard Baruch.
 She met Evangeline Adams who helped her choose her stage name, Vahdah.
 In 1919 she became the first woman to make a guitar recording.
-In 1923, she moved back to Southern California and was instrumental in founding the American Guitar Society in Los Angeles.
-She taught at the Zoellner Conservatory in Los Angeles, wrote articles espousing the beauty of the guitar, and won music competitions.
+In 1923, she moved back to Southern California and was instrumental in founding the American Guitar Society (AGS) in Los Angeles.
+She also served on the first Board of Directors of the Guitar Foundation of America.

+Olcott-Bickford continued to teach and to write for The Crescendo, a major guitar journal, and with her husband established ZarVah Publishing Company.
+She was likely the first ever female music director of a mixed-gender guitar orchestra in the United States.

+Appointed musical director for the AGS in 1923, she arranged works and guided rehearsals and performances without financial compensation.
+Under her leadership, AGS concerts evolved into themed, educational programs that introduced members to early music, modern European and Latin American composers, and a broad range of repertoire, though works by women composers remained rare.
+She also spearheaded the AGS Publication Fund, which between 1925 and 1963 issued twenty anthologies of guitar music, many of which she personally arranged, edited, and distributed to members worldwide.
+Despite limited resources, Olcott Bickford volunteered tirelessly on behalf of AGS, sustaining its concerts, publications, and community for decades while balancing her career as a performer, teacher, and writer.

+She taught at the Zoellner Conservatory of Music in Los Angeles, wrote articles espousing the beauty of the guitar, and won music competitions.
+She also wrote over 150 operas for guitar, and founded both the Women's Chamber Music Society of Hollywood and the local chapter of the Music Teachers Association.
 Ron Purcell, late professor of music at California State University, Northridge, was her student from 1955 when he studied at the Los Angeles Conservatory of Music and Arts.
 He and other pupils were taught guitar playing in the music room at her house in the Hollywood Hills where she taught a technique of playing with the right hand using the pads of the fingers to pluck the strings, rather than the fingernails.

 Legacy

-She amassed a large library of music, journals and correspondence about the guitar and other similar instruments.
+Olcott-Bickford amassed a large library of music, journals and correspondence about the guitar and other similar instruments.
 Her house in the Hollywood Hills was damaged by the 1971 San Fernando earthquake and this threatened the collection.
 The house was condemned and moving the huge collection then took 15 men over 17 days.
-On her death, the collection was bequeathed to California State University, Northridge where it formed the foundation of its International Guitar Research Archive, now held in Special Collections and Archives in the University Library.
+On her death, the collection was bequeathed to California State University, Northridge where it formed the foundation of its International Guitar Research Archive, now held in Special Collections and Archives in the CSUN University Library.